-The purpose of any proficiency test is to find out whether you have already got the knowledge and the skills that are taught in a particular Illinois course, even though you have not taken the course.
-If you do well on the proficiency test, you earn credit for the course, and it is assumed you are prepared to succeed in the subject’s subsequent courses.
-(Note: Most of the departmental language proficiency exams do not award credit, but strong performance does fulfill the General Education language requirement.)
+The purpose of any proficiency test is to find out whether you have already got the knowledge and the skills that are taught in a particular course even though you have not taken the course.
+If you do well on the proficiency test, you can earn academic credit in the subject, and it is assumed you are prepared to succeed in the subject’s subsequent courses.

 Academic credit is awarded on the basis of sufficiently high scores on the ACT and SAT, the Advanced Placement (AP) exams, the International Baccalaureate Diploma Programme (IB) exams, and certain Advanced Level (A-Level) exams.
 These tests must be taken prior to enrolling in a college or university.
 Your scores will be evaluated for credit when they are received, and any credit earned will be automatically posted to your academic record.
 Some AP and IB scores earn elective credit, while others earn course credit.
 All credit counts towards graduation.